 Platforms: Apple and Android

 Older musicians (and many younger musicians too) will remember how you used to purchase a physical tuner – there were no apps (and at one point, no cell phones) that made the modern-day cellphone as versatile as it is today.
+Boss Tuner Boss makes some of the most popular electronic devices—from pedals to physical tuners—that musicians have relied upon for years.
 One of the most popular and affordable physical tuners on the market was made by BOSS.
 Tons of musicians had a BOSS tuner in their home or in their instrument’s case.
 To keep up with the times, BOSS has come out with a free app for both Apple and Android users that uses their tuning technology.
 The app has a very similar visual setup to the physical BOSS tuners, making them perfect for the musician used to using these tuners before switching to using one on their phone.

 Platforms: Apple and Android

 The Pano Tuner app is ready to use straight after installation.
-Like the other tuners on this list, it uses the microphone function of your phone (or other compatible device) in order to hear the pitch coming out of an instrument, and showing on a dial both the pitch that you are playing, and how well in tune the pitch is (and whether it is sharp or flat if it is out of tune).
+Like the other tuners on this list, it uses the microphone function of your phone (or another compatible device) in order to hear the pitch coming out of an instrument and shows on a dial both the pitch that you are playing and how well in tune the pitch is (and whether it is sharp or flat if it is out of tune).
 This app is free for both Apple and Android users, and a user who reviewed the product back in 2013 said “There is nothing negative to say about this app.”

 Have you ever listened to someone playing a familiar song but something just isn’t quite right?
 The second, third, or fourth note sounds a little bit too high or low, but is still close?
 It’s very possible that they are playing the right note, but it’s just not in tune.
 If this musician were to effectively use a tuner, the melody that they were playing that was close but not quite right would clear up – and with a sense of where the notes are right in tune, the musician will be able to perform better with others as well!